Private Flood Insurance: Is it Good Enough?

 Until 2014, private flood insurance was extremely rare.
-While it still represents only a sliver of total flood policies, private insurance is becoming more popular due to new regulations that have paved the way for it gaining wider acceptance.
-However, until more data is available on the performance of these companies, consumers will be taking on a higher risk with a private flood insurer than they will with the federal program.
+While it still represents only a sliver of total flood policies, private insurance is becoming more popular due to new regulations that have paved the way for it to gain wider acceptance.
+However, until more data is available on the performance of these companies, consumers will be taking on higher risk with a private flood insurer than they will with the federal program.

 Most mortgage companies require flood insurance for a home they are financing, and they may be unwilling to accept private flood insurance must provide at least the same coverage available through an NFIP-backed program in order to satisfy their requirements.